Complimentary Hera Switch worth $300 for any Smart Home Bundle Purchase from 9 Sep to 9 Oct! Schedule a Showroom Visit today at 8129 4164!

 Should you be up for the challenge of DIY-ing your own smart home however, warranty will typically be available, especially if you purchase from large retailers such as Courts and Gain City.
 Online community forums such as HardwareZone and Reddit also have numerous threads dedicated to discussing commonly faced smart home issues, so if you ever find yourself in a pickle, seeking community help may be the way to go.

 Starting your smart home journey can be an exciting process.
 Discovering small hacks to improve your daily routines, finding ways to make life better.

 While we spend our days during this circuit breaker wandering around in our homes, maybe it’s time to gain inspiration from our daily habits to spot the little changes we can make for a better future.

 Have an idea of what you would like for your dream smart home and need a professional opinion?
 Feel free to chat with us at Koble to see how we can help, or book us for a virtual smart home tour!
 After all, getting your dream smart home shouldn’t wait till tomorrow.
-Book a session to visit our Showroom at 73 Ubi Road 1, Lobby 5, #07-54 Oxley Bizhub, Singapore 408733.
+Come down to our Smart Experience Centre at 73 Ubi Road 1, Lobby 5, #07-54 Oxley Bizhub, Singapore 408733.
 You can also contact us today at 8129 4164 to get started on your transformation journey!

 Alternatively, view our HDB packages for more information!